rust-lang/book/src/ch10-03-lifetime-syntax.md

 Borrowing”][references-and-borrowing]<!-- ignore --> section in Chapter 4 is
 that every reference in Rust has a *lifetime*, which is the scope for which that reference is valid.
 Most of the time, lifetimes are implicit and inferred, just like most of the time, types are inferred.
-We must only annotate types when multiple types are possible.
+We only have to annotate types when multiple types are possible.
 In a similar way, we must annotate lifetimes when the lifetimes of references could be related in a few different ways.
 Rust requires us to annotate the relationships using generic lifetime parameters to